Here's how you can watch Andy Murray make his return to singles action at Queen's 2021 - and tennis tournament schedule

 This year's action begins on Monday 14 June and runs through the week until Sunday 20 June, prior to Wimbledon starting on Monday 28 June.

-Former British No.1 Murray has been drawn against Benoit Paire of France in the first round of the Cinch Championships on Tuesday 15 June.
+Former British No.1 Murray has been drawn against Benoit Paire of France in the first round of the Cinch Championships on Tuesday 15 June (estimated start time 2.40pm).

 Where is Queen's 2021 being held?